singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 This makes sense, since the second time around, the pelican environment has already been created and just needs to be activated after you've located the correct directory and of course the final step is to run the devserver for Pelican.

-#### 5. Test Pelican and Netlify CMS.
+#### 5. Test Pelican and netlify CMS.
 Provided all the requirements installed as they should and that the server is running, we can now enjoy the fruits of our hard labour.
-To see the beautiful Pelican site, open up a browser at [localhost:8000](http://localhost:8000) and then try out the Netlify CMS system at [localhost:8000/admin](http://localhost:8000/admin) with the user account you made earlier.
+To see the beautiful Pelican site, open up a browser at [localhost:8000](http://localhost:8000) and then try out the netlify CMS system at [localhost:8000/admin](http://localhost:8000/admin) with the user account you made earlier.

 Let's take a look at the CMS system, by logging in and writing a quick article.
 Once you've written the article, refresh the Pelican site and you'll see the new content appear in the blink of an eye.